 The Nomura Real Estate Group has set up the Nomura Real Estate Group Risk Helpline based on the Whistle-blowing System Operation Rules in order to secure a system for appropriately responding both to day-to-day general consultations from officers and employees, and official reporting on legal violations and misconduct committed at organizational or individual levels.

-We have established internal points of contact (The Risk Management Committee Chairman and the Group Legal/Compliance Department) and external points of contact (the Company's lawyer and outsourcing contractors) to make it easy for informants and users to use the system.
-We have established a system to protect informants by ensuring that the content of information is kept confidential and allowing for disciplinary action to be taken, in accordance with the work regulations, against persons who have disadvantageously treated or harassed informants.
+We have established internal points of contact (The Risk Management Committee Chairman and the Group Legal & Compliance Department) and external points of contact (the Company's lawyer and outsourcing contractors) to make it easy for informants and users to use the helpline.